 - Install a good Antivirus Software along with a good Anti-malware in your computer.

-- Always Hangup the call if you receive the caller is claiming that they are agent of Microsoft or such reputed company.
+- Always hang up the call if you receive a caller claiming that they are an agent of Microsoft or such a reputed company.

-- For customer support always go to the original site of the vendor like microsoft and find out the number from their official website rather then searching for tech Support on the internet in search engines like Google and Bing.
+- For customer support, always go to the original site of the vendor like microsoft and find out the number from their official website rather than searching for tech Support on the internet in search engines like Google and Bing.

 - Never search a popular sites like facebook, Youtube in search engine always open these website by typing full address on the address bar like www.facebook.com etc..

 - Read this article by Microsoft to prevent Microsoft tech support scam.